Dell axes their Windows Phone plans

 Not a surprise.
 Dell has no carrier support, selling their devices on their website only.
 The DVP was a buggy, error prone phone that worked very well after updates but received some bad press to start with.
 Nokia, HTC, and Samsung will support WP just fine.
 I really liked the idea of a portrait sliding, 4" WP phone.
 Wish it had been a bigger success.

 posted on Oct 10, 2011, 12:13 PM 2

 Why would Dell want to dump the $ that it would have to dump into a WP7 handset and potentially have a sales failure on it's hands?
 Android is a known quantity.
 If MS can somehow make WP7 viable beyond Nokia, then get in.
 But otherwise, keep the $ for something viable.

+Really?
+Well, it wasn't the OS, it was the build quality and firmware issues that plagued the DVP.
 But, all is well that ends well - Dell can keep making Android devices, and Microsoft can just collect royalties off of every Dell Android devices sold :) Carry on, Dell!

 posted on Oct 10, 2011, 3:33 PM 1

 posted on Oct 16, 2011, 12:09 PM 0